legokor/drone/FC_firmware/README.md

 ### \[SYS\] System Core

-Initalizes the other modules and runs the main loop.
+Initializes the other modules and runs the main loop.

 ### \[C\] High Level Control